 500 S 15th Ave, Minneapolis, MN 55454

-Park notes: The NEW large splash pad is OPEN.
-There will be a separate splash place for toddlers and one designed for families and kids ages 5-12.
-New restrooms are also open.
+Park notes: Currie has a separate splash place for toddlers and one designed for families and kids ages 5-12.
+Restrooms are also open.

 Franklin Steele Square